 Last month we wrote a comprehensive guide about the possible contraindications of microblading and semi-permanent makeup.
-In today’s post, we’re going that extra mile to include some of the non-contraindications that may also affect a treatment you have at our Kent Clinic.
+In today’s post, we’re going that extra mile to include skin types and some of the other non-contraindications that may also affect a treatment you have at our Kent Clinic.

 As we mentioned previously, while there are some (mainly medical) conditions that may prevent us from being able to treat you, there are also other scenarios that, whilst they won’t prevent treatment, should nevertheless be considered before you go ahead with either microblading or any other semi-permanent makeup procedure.
 So, let’s take a brief look at what they are and why they’re important.